oliviertassinari/react-conf-2024-pigment-css/README.md

-# Pigment CSS, CSS-in-JS in the server component age
+# Pigment CSS: CSS-in-JS in the server components age

 See https://github.com/oliviertassinari/a-journey-toward-better-style for prior art on this topic.